coset-io/plonky3-python-notebook/README.md

 ## Acknowledgments

-This project is supported by [zkBankai’s grant program](https://soulforge.zkbankai.com/).
+This project is supported by [zkBankai's grant program](https://soulforge.zkbankai.com/).

 For more information on Plonky3 and its applications, refer to the [official Polygon Plonky3 repository](https://github.com/Plonky3/Plonky3).